FAQs - Risk Management and Insurance

 What about other property that is loaned to, or leased by, the University?

-Contact the Director of Environmental Health and Safety for assistance with insuring loaned or leased property.
+Contact Chris Kinsey, the University Sr. Risk and Claims Analyst, for assistance with insuring loaned or leased property.
 Property of others loaned or leased to the University shall be valued at amounts agreed upon by the University and the owner of the property.
-An agreement is generally required for the loan or lease of property, contact the Office of Legal Affairs for assistance (903.565.5740).
+An agreement is generally required for the loan or lease of property.
+Contact the Office of Legal Affairs for assistance (903.565.5740).